Family First Prevention Services Act

 FFPSA specifies that to be considered a Qualified Residential Treatment Program, the program must be licensed and accredited by an HHS approved accreditor by October 1, 2019, unless a state requests a delay for up to two years.
-The approved accrediting bodies are CARF, Council on Accreditation (COA) and The Joint Commission.
+The approved accrediting bodies are CARF, Council on Accreditation (COA), The Joint Commission and EAGLE Accreditation.

 Articles and Resources

 The following articles and fact-sheets help explain the accreditation mandate for QRTPs under FFPSA, the benefits of accreditation (beyond fulfilling a mandate), readiness questions and other relevant information.